Destructive Cyclone Idai rings 'alarm bell' on climate change: U.N. chief

 The United Nations World Food Program (WFP) has designated Mozambique a level three emergency, placing it on a par with Syria, Yemen and South Sudan.
 The agency is preparing to feed 1.7 million people in Mozambique, which has a population of around 30 million.

-The U.N. is appealing for $282 million to fund the first three months of the disaster response in Mozambique, and a total of $337 million.
+The United Nations is appealing for $282 million to fund the first three months of the disaster response in Mozambique, and a total of $337 million.
 So far, only 2 percent of that amount has been funded.

 The International Monetary Fund (IMF) said on Tuesday it will consider emergency financial assistance in Mozambique under an IMF Rapid Credit Facility.
 While it was still early to precisely assess the cyclone’s macroeconomic effects and reconstruction costs, “these will be very significant”, the IMF said in a statement.